Written by Emma (Teach Starter)

 Step 1 – Get your new class list.

-Once you’ve got your new class list, you can confirm the number of resources you’ll need.
+Once you’ve got your new class list, you can confirm the amount of resources you’ll need.
 Desks, chairs, pencil tubs, drawers, mini-whiteboards, tablets, the list goes on!
 Ensure you’re adequately prepared for your new students well ahead of time (until a surprise student enrolls, anyway!).

 Other things you might like to get prepped once you have your class list include: